phildoesdev/xtrabackupautomator/README.md

 - Easy to read, well commented, one file implementation

 ## Todo
-- Pull out the comonailities between _create_full_backup && _create_partial_backup to their own method
+- Pull out the commonalitiesso between _create_full_backup && _create_partial_backup to their own method
   - This isn't very complicated as the pepxect portion of these methods have turned out to be almost identical.
 This will likely come soon
 - Add rough 'unzip and restore backup' instructions
   - I think it would be helpful to at the very least give a little sample of unzipping an archived backup